manassaloi/manassaloi.github.io/_posts/2020-02-11-why-what-how.markdown

 Lets take an example of my own growth according to the HOW -> WHAT -> WHY framework

-**Before:** As a beginner PM I used to be obsessed with firing the right events, combining multiple events and turning them into a parameter instead of a different event
+**Before:** As a beginner PM I used to be obsessed with firing the right analytics events, combining multiple events and turning them into a parameter instead of a different event

 **Now:** Before I even define the events and parameters, I ask WHAT are the questions we are TRYING to answer here with this feature or experiment's launch and WHY are we launching this in the first place